Building an SQL Query

 • Right-click the Q icon to change the order of the SQL statements in the Union SQL query.

-1. To remove the Union SQL query do either:\ a.
+1. To remove the Union SQL query, do one of the following:\ a.
 Right-click the Q icon of the removed query and select Remove.\ b.
 Right-click the Main window, select Union > Remove.

-Table of Selected Columns - Edit the SQL Query
+Table of Selected Columns - Edit the SQL Statement

-This table is displayed at the bottom-right of the Main window and it enables editing the SQL query.
-Its selected columns hold the same information as the graphic map in a tabular format.
+This table displays underneath the Query Builder's Main window, and it enables editing the SQL query.
+Its selected columns hold the same information as the graphical map yet in a tabular format.

 1. Click on the 3 dots in the Expression column for opening the Expression Editor window.